litepast/RYS-backend/README.md

 The database is built using [MySQL](https://www.mysql.com/), and the operations are all on python using [SQLAlchemy](https://www.sqlalchemy.org/), which connects to the MySQL database.

-This includes a [dash dashboard](https://plotly.com/dash/), using its open source version.
-It allowed me to build Dashboard using just python, it creates an open-source alternative to tools such as Power Bi or Tableau.
+This includes a [dash dashboard](https://plotly.com/dash/), using its free version.
+It allowed me to build a Dashboard using just Python! it creates an open-source alternative to tools such as Power Bi or Tableau.

+I'd like to add that as of right now, this project works with only one user/spotify application.

 ## How to use this Project